ShravanBhat/Tictactoe/README.md

-If 2 is selected multiplayer logic as mentioned in 'tictactoe_2 player.py' is run If 1 is selected, second player will be computer computer_move() : This function contains the logic for computer moves Computer checks if it can make a winning move (By placing its letter horizontally,vertically or diagonally) or prevent the opponent from making winning move
+If 2 is selected multiplayer logic as mentioned in 'tictactoe_2 player.py' is run If 1 is selected, second player will be computer computer_move() : This function contains the logic for computer moves Computer checks if it can make a winning move (By placing its letter horizontally,vertically or diagonally) or prevent the opponent from making winning move.
-If it cant win or prevent opponent it:
+If it cant win or prevent opponent from winning:
-1)Checks for empty corners to place the letter and randomly places letter in any empty corner 2)If no corners are empty it places letter in middle if its empty 3)If even mid is occupied it checks for any remaining slot and randomly places its letter on the available empty slot
+1)It checks for empty corners to place the letter and randomly places letter in any empty corner 2)If no corners are empty it places letter in middle if its empty 3)If even mid is occupied it checks for any remaining slot and randomly places its letter on the available empty slot
 ```